juliacodez/nodered-workshop/content/Building an IVR/_index.md

 ## Handling the Input

-1. Set up another **voice webhook** to handle the user input arriving from Nexmo.
+1. Set up another **voice webhook** to handle the user input arriving from Vonage.
 It should be configured to listen for a **GET** on `/input1` which corresponds to our setting in the *input* node above.

 2. The first thing we will do with this flow is to check what number the caller pressed and then branch our flow accordingly.
 We can do this using one of NodeRED's built in nodes, the **switch** node.
 You'll find **switch** in the "function" section of the palette.